liftoffio/LiftoffAds-iOS/README.md

     // To instead display the interstitial at an appropriate time as determined
     // by your app UX:
-    // if loInterstitial.ready {
+    // if self.loInterstitial.ready {
-    //   loInterstitial.showAd(with: self)
+    //   self.loInterstitial.showAd(with: self)
     // }
   }